This website is best viewed on desktop!

 The Problem

-When teams respond to the same signal from different places, strategy fragments quietly.
-Messaging shifts in one department.
-Tools get adopted in another.
-Each choice makes sense on its own.
-Together, they created a problem nobody intended and everybody has to fix.
+Every team member is responding to the same signal differently.
+Messaging shifts here.
+Tools get adopted there.
+Each choice seems reasonable.
+Together they create a problem nobody intended and everyone has to work around.

 The Opportunity